Chemiculs/qengine/README.md

 #                                          		qengine

+WARNING: THIS REPO IS UNDER MAINTINENCE FOR UP TO THE NEXT 24 HOURS AS OF 5:34PM pst, 4/24/24

 qengine is a highly configurable, compiler-independent, fully inlined binary obfuscation toolkit designed for C++ Standard 17 (or higher) Windows applications.
 It offers ease of use while making your code extremely difficult to understand, especially for classic disassemblers like IDA.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------